dpouzada/Watson_for_MANA/README.md

 1) explicitly displays on the screen every single major processing done for the user to be able to understand/follow it
 2) The final architecture keeps best flexibility possible by optimizing the trade off between the speed of learning and the scaling power of the pure ML approach

-# How to use the code to create your own “Watson for good” use cases
+# Step by step guide to run the script

 First and foremost you will need to instantiate several Watson modules.